 • Around this time Williams photographs become more frequent (and likely legal ?)

-• 39 RCCE was disbanded in Germany later in the summer of 1945.
+• 39 RCCE RCAF was disbanded in Germany late in August 1945.

-• He was in Caen France a few days after D Day ?
+• He was located in Caen France a few days after D Day ?

 • 2 March 1945 he was paid out (Pounds 9-8-0 in England) and $552.40 Canadian